chfw/gease/README.rst

    where:

-      release message could be a quoted string or space separate string
+      release message is optional.
+It could be a quoted string or space separate string

    Examples: